plumed/opening-2023/README.md

 The official opening is available at [this link](https://www.sissa.it/bandi/procedura-pubblica-di-selezione-titoli-colloquio-copertura-di-n-1-posto-di-tecnologo-tempo-2).
 Candidates can apply online using [this link](https://pica.cineca.it/sissa/2023-tecn-03/).

-The candidates will be evaluated at the end of February. **The expected starting date is March 1st, 2023**.
+**Deadline for application is Feb 23 at 23:59 CET**.
+The candidates will be evaluated soon after.
+The expected starting date is March 1st, 2023.
 The position is currently funded for 30 months.

 Follow this GitHub repository for further updates.
 If you have questions, [open an issue](https://github.com/plumed/opening-2023/issues) or directly contact [Giovanni Bussi](mailto:bussi@sissa.it).